hvillase/iclc2020-workshop/README.md

-# ICLC2020 - workshop
-ICLC 2020 workshop: Open, high and low: writing clsses in SuperCollider.
+# ICLC2020 - Open, high and low: writing clsses in SuperCollider.

 By Hernani Villaseñor Ramírez

 6th February 2020, 14:30 - 16:30.

 Room Design Lab CSIS.
+University of Limerick